lifemikey/objectstorage-swift/interacting-in-portal.md

 ## Accessing an Object in a Folder or Container

-After adding an object, it can be accessed at any time from your {{site.data.keyword.objectstorageshort}} account.
+After an object is added, it can be accessed at any time from your {{site.data.keyword.objectstorageshort}} account.
 To access an object, simply click the file or folder name.
 Files might be downloaded according to browser settings, while folders are opened to show an extra level of objects.

 ## Viewing and Editing File Details

 After a file was added, details regarding the file can be viewed and edited at any time.

-1. Access the **Container** containing the file requiring edit. <br/>
+1. Access the **Container** that contains the file you want to edit. <br/>
    **Note**: If the file for edit is located within a folder, click the **Folder Name** to access the folder's contents and locate the file.
 2. Click the check box next to the file you want to view.
 The file details appear in the window to the right of the Object List.
 3. Click **Actions**.